-Current locations can be searched on the www.kentbabymatters.org.uk website.
+Current locations can be searched on the www.kentbabymatters.org website.

 Training and supervision for volunteer Breast Feeding Peer Supporters

 Training for the volunteer peer supporters will be delivered by the Health Visitor Service trained Baby Friendly Initiative (BFI) leads.
 KCHFT is currently seeking accreditation for their Peer Support Training Programme.
 In addition to training, the BFI leads will provide clinical supervision four times a year for two hours in a group setting for the Breast Feeding Peer Supporters.